pyrra-dev/pyrra/README.md

 be started with the `api` argument and the reconciler with the `filesystem` argument.

-Here, Pyrra will save the generated recording rules to disk where it can be picked up by a Prometheus instance.
+Here, Pyrra will save the generated recording rules to disk where they can be picked up by a Prometheus instance.
 While running Pyrra on its own works, there won't be any SLO configured, nor will there be any data from a Prometheus to work with.
 It's designed to work alongside a Prometheus.